benedict-rihana/py-i3-window-title/README.md

    ```

-3. update the polcybar conf to include the modules:
+3. update the polybar conf to include the modules:

 ```bash
 modules-left = [your existing modules] window-title maximize closewindow